 As part of our review we have not identified any gaps in assurance over key risks or significant governance issues.
-The Authority has, however, identified a range of improvements to its corporate Health & Safety arrangements and specifically at its Service Training Centre, as a result of an accident investigation and Peer Review.
+The Authority has, however, identified a range of improvements to its corporate governance arrangements.
 Action Plans are in place to address the necessary improvements and these will be monitored during the year.